11 Aug 2020 admin

 Langtang National Park, established in 1970 is the first Himalayan national park and also the country’s fourth protected area.
-This beautiful protected area lies in the north-west direction from the capital of Country, Kathmandu.
+This beautiful protected area lies in the northwest direction from the capital of the country, Kathmandu.

 Langtang National park covers a total area of 1710 km square of the Himalayan districts of Nepal & exceeds the altitude of 6450m.

 Langtang National Park, being a naturally and culturally rich area, is Nepal’s third most preferred trekking destination of Nepal.

 The national park contains numerous towering mountains like Langtang Lirung, Langtang Ri, Dorje Lakpa, etc.

 The park contains more than 180 high-altitude lakes with their own religious significance including Gosaikunda, Pravatikunda, Bhairabkunda, Saraswati Kunda, etc. Gosaikunda is one of the most preferred holy places in this protecting area.
 During the month of August, thousands of devotees and adventure lovers visit this place.
 UNESCO has listed Gosaikunda on the Ramsar site on 27 September 2007.